Ornithine Transcarbamylase Deficiency (OTCD)

 Biochemical Tests

-The assessment of ammonia levels and other metabolites such as orotic acid and glutamine, which are typically elevated in affected individuals.
+Measurement of ammonia and other metabolites, including orotic acid and glutamine, which are often increased in the affected individuals.

 Gene Detection